emmolb/spatial_hexagon_mapping_inflow_Belgium/README.md

 to create an interpolated surface that calculates predicted values over areas where points do not exist and convert these values to a raster surface.
 This can be used to create a map where each hexagon represents a geographical area that is shaded or coloured based on the commute data (i.e. darker shades might indicate higer inflow counts).

+The description of the workflow to produce a spatial hexagon grid analysis can be found in the following R-code.